Stuycs-K/project03-final-10-jobind/PROPOSAL.md

 # Intentions:

-I set out to create a signleplayer, civ-like strategy game, focused on diplomacy and natural resources.
+I set out to create a single or multiplayer, civ-like strategy game, focused on diplomacy and management.
-The player controls a nation-state and competes against "AI" (Randomly controlled) opponent nations.
+The players control nation-states and compete against "AI" (Randomly controlled) opponent nations.
 The goal is to demonstrate national superiority through one of three ways:
        By Eliminating all rival nations,
        By controlling a majority of the world's GDP,